AMERICA RECYCLES DAY

 AMERICA RECYCLES DAY HISTORY

-The National Recycling Coalition created America Recycles Day was started in 1997.
-Each year, the President declares the day encouraging Americans to commit to recycling.
+The National Recycling Coalition created America Recycles Day was started in 1994.
+Each year, the President declares the day, encouraging Americans to commit to recycling.
 Since 2009, this day has been a program of Keep America Beautiful.
-There are thousands of events that are held across the United States to raise awareness about the importance of recycling and offering personal pledges that can be signed, committing to recycling and buying products made from recycled materials.
+Organizations host thousands of events across the United States to raise awareness about the importance of recycling and offer personal pledges that you can sign, committing to recycling and buying products made from recycled materials.